Design-led Food & Travel

 Le Mas de Rigoulac – Aveyron, France

 A former farmhouse ruin, Le Mas de Rigoulac has been beautifully and sympathetically restored by Parisian couple, Dominique and Gilles Arnault, and given a new lease of life as a Chambres d’hotes and well-being centre in the middle of the rolling Aveyron countryside.
 Well appointed, all five guest bedrooms are located in or accessed via the farmhouse’s now modernised barn, all with stunning views out across the green hills.
-Simply furnished and in harmony with the… Read more
+Simply furnished and in harmony with the natural stone and… Read more

 30 September 2012 No Comments